The most romantic places in the UK

 Cader Idris – Snowdonia

 Standing just shy of 1000m, you’ll need to pack hiking boots for a trip to Calder Idris.
-However, the stunning scenery, crystal clear lake and views of the stars from the top (peak times 05:39 – 06:19 and 18:42 – 19:22) make it well worth the trip.
-If you time it right, you’ll also be able to catch the sunset at 17:26 and with 123 campsites nearby, there’s no excuse for you and your partner to miss out on this year’s Valentine’s trip.
+The stunning scenery, crystal clear lake and views of the stars from the top (peak times 05:39 – 06:19 and 18:42 – 19:22) make it well worth the trip.
+You’ll also be able to catch the sunset at 17:26 and with 123 campsites nearby, there’s no excuse for you to miss out on this year’s Valentine’s trip.

 Rhinefield Ornamental Drive – New Forest

-One of the most southern locations on our list, Rhinefield Ornamental Drives wonderful, Tolkien – Esque forest landscapes are a sight to behold.
+Rhinefield Ornamental Drives wonderful, Tolkien – Esque forest landscapes are a sight to behold.
 Stargazing and forests go hand in hand, so you won’t want to miss out on the astronomical views on offer.
 The best times on 14th February are either between 05:29 – 06:07 or 18:34 – 19:12.
-Don’t worry though, with 46 campsites in the area, you’re never too far away and it could be the perfect spot to take your Camptoo campervan.
+With 46 campsites you’re never too far away and it could be the perfect spot to take your Camptoo campervan.

 Catbells Walk, Lake District